strikles/atac-data/messages/email/neurorights.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/jesus_lamb.png"></p>

-several <span translate="no">colégio militar</span> (largo da luz, lisbon, portugal) former students linked to portuguese law enforcement are sitting in a room everyday, taking turns at forcing people to talk to themselves, hurt themselves, turning their subjects under torture (subject under torture) psychotic when near others, to use them as targets of directed violence (including elderly parents, women children and even handicapped people), creating drug addicts with synthetic pain, setting <span translate="no">cybertorture</span> and <span translate="no">cybersodomy</span> as standard extrajudicial punishment and forcing people to mutilate themselves (targeting head, anus and genitals) with relentless vibrotactile <span translate="no">cybertorture</span> to force the victim to bargain fo relief and complete tasks (including self harm).
+several <span translate="no">colégio militar</span> (largo da luz, lisbon, portugal) former students linked to portuguese law enforcement are sitting in a room everyday, taking turns at forcing people to talk to themselves, hurt themselves, trying to force synthetic psychosis onto their victims whenever they are near other people, to use them as targets of directed violence.
+These targets could be elderly parents at the end of their life, women,  children and even handicapped people.

+They create drug addicts with synthetic pain, setting <span translate="no">cybertorture</span> and <span translate="no">cybersodomy</span> as extrajudicial punishment in order to force people to hurt themselves (head, anus and genitals) with relentless vibrotactile <span translate="no">cybertorture</span> to force the victim to bargain for relief and to complete the tasks they are issued via synthetic telepathy.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/joseph.png"></p>

-<span translate="no">colégio militar</span> former students and criminal associates of <span translate="no">jasper kums</span> and <span translate="no">mila jansen</span>, <span translate="no">arthur moreno</span>, <span tr anslate="no">luis muskiado</span>, <span translate="no">tania borboleta</span>, <span translate="no">josé teixeira</span> among many others) wake me up every day in the middle of the night trying to force me to break everything I own, gambling self harm of ears, head and genitals by abusing <span translate="no">biophotonics</span> in a manner similar to the soviet style murder of <span translate="no">mathew puncher</span>.
+<span translate="no">colégio militar</span> former students and criminal associates of <span translate="no">jasper kums</span> and <span translate="no">mila jansen</span>, <span translate="no">arthur moreno</span>, <span translate="no">luis muskiado</span>, <span translate="no">tania borboleta</span>, <span translate="no">josé teixeira</span> among many others, wake me up every day, in the middle of the night, trying to force me to break everything I own, trying to force me to hurt myself and mutilate my ears, head and genitals by abusing <span translate="no">biophotonics</span> in a manner similar to the soviet style murder of <span translate="no">mathew puncher</span>.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jasper_kums.png"></p>